oracle-livelabs/oci-core/oci-cli/oci-cli/oci-cli.md

     ![](images/CLI_015.png " ")

 14. Next, we will update the default route table with a route to the internet gateway.
 First, you will need to locate the OCID of the default route table.
+Save the OCID to use in the next step.

     ```
     <copy>